 Have you ever received a meal at a restaurant that practically demanded you photograph it before digging in?

-Since the beginning of time, food and beverage has been deeply ingrained in human society’s social circles.
+Since the beginning of time, food and beverages have been deeply ingrained in human society’s social circles.
 In many cultures, food represents togetherness, family, and love.
 With sharing food being an important part of various global traditions, it's no surprise that the internet developed its own culture of sharing food through recipes, photos and videos.

 Most often food and beverage (F&B) ambassadors fall under the umbrella category of “lifestyle” social media stars.
-These overlap with other categories like nutrition, beauty, photography, fitness and even fashion, making a brand very possible.
+These overlap with other categories like nutrition, beauty, photography, fitness and even fashion, making a brand ambassador collab campaign very possible.

 Brands that fall directly under the F&B umbrella should be leveraging their communities to generate social buzz to bring maximum brand awareness.
 However, not all ambassadors you come across will be the perfect fit for your F&B brand.